• Skip to primary navigation

 Home of the Caldarera family.

-Talianos currently has two facilities, one being their main restaurant (pictured below) and Emmy’s German Restaurant (soon to be The Hall at Talianos) located directly behind the main restaurant, where their Sunday brunch and other events take place.
+Talianos currently has two facilities, one being their main restaurant and Emmy’s German Restaurant located directly behind the main restaurant, where their Sunday brunch and other events take place.

 When speaking with Joe Caldarera, he mentioned that prior to being a restaurant, The Knights of Columbus used the hall as an event venue.
 Ironically enough, Tom Caldarera, Jr. and his wife met at that very hall, prior to opening Talianos.
 Another added charm?
 The yellow house you’ll find next door to the main restaurant is where the family lived, and where Joe spent his childhood.